joelverhagen/az-func-vmss/README.md

 # az-func-vmss

+**This repository is for my blog post [Run Azure Functions on Virtual Machine Scale Sets](https://www.joelverhagen.com/blog/2022/05/azure-functions-on-vmss).
+Read it for more context and background.**

+## Introduction

 This repository contains an example of how you can run Azure Functions on Azure VM scale-sets (VMSS).

 This example uses a [spot VM](https://azure.microsoft.com/en-us/services/virtual-machines/spot/) based VM scale set.
 If you pick your region and SKU well, you can run your workloads on the cheap.
 Save 💰.